What's in this article?

 How to check for leaks on seals:

 You can check for leaks in seals at home if you’re comfortable removing the cover of the boiler and having a look around.
-If you aren’t a gas safe engineer (hopefully not, if you’re reading this) then you should treat your boiler like an exotic dancer and look – but don’t touch.
+If you aren’t a gas safe engineer (hopefully not, if you’re reading this) then you should treat your boiler like salmon on a fresh fish counter and look – but don’t touch.

 Greek mythology has it that when Pandora opened up her boiler to check the internal seals, all of the evils flew out over the Earth.
 In the end, only hope remained.
 Hope of a new boiler.